kennethtran91/Spotlight/docs/api-endpoints.md

 - `POST /api/tracks`
   - only if the user is signed in
 - `GET /api/tracks/:id`
-  - has lyrics, comments, annotations for track
+  - gives track data and comment index for the track
 - `DELETE /api/tracks/:id`
   - only if the user is signed in and track created by user
 - no updating tracks because then annotations will be messy